 Brokered Loans

+Brokers are not direct lenders, although they can recommend creditors that lend money legally.
 Borrowers who are new to finances and the lending industry often turn to loan brokers because they think that’s how they’re going to find the best deal.
 But, you may want to work with an online lender directly.
 Financial institutions like brokers may only be recommending a lender to you to receive a commission for themselves.
-However, brokers usually only work with accredited lenders, so you probably don’t have to worry about a broker recommending you to a loan shark.

 Credit Unions